j225kaur/Autonomous-Deal-Agent/README.md

 What the system does (end-to-end):

-- Ingest: `DataAgent` fetches news headlines and price snapshots per ticker (via `yfinance`) and can optionally pull simplified SEC submission metadata.
+- Ingest: `DataCollector` fetches news headlines and price snapshots per ticker (via `yfinance`) and can optionally pull simplified SEC submission metadata.
 Ingested items are normalized into serializable LangChain `Document` objects and saved into `state['ingested_docs']` for immediate use by the pipeline.
 - Store & Retriever modes: the repo now supports two retrieval modes:
-	- BM25 (default): an in-memory BM25 retriever is used which requires no external downloads — great for fast local development and CI. `DataAgent`'s ingested docs are indexed in-memory and used by the `retrieve_step`.
+	- BM25 (default): an in-memory BM25 retriever is used which requires no external downloads — great for fast local development and CI. `DataCollector`'s ingested docs are indexed in-memory and used by the `retrieve_step`.
 	- FAISS (optional): set `RETRIEVER_MODE=faiss` and provide `INDEX_DIR` to use FAISS with HuggingFace embeddings.
 This mode persists vectors to disk and supports similarity search across runs but may require a model download the first time.
-- Short-term context: writes ephemeral run notes (timestamps, brief notes) to Redis so agents can keep recent context without polluting the long-term index.
+- Short-term context: writes ephemeral run notes (timestamps, brief notes) to Redis so pipeline modules can keep recent context without polluting the long-term index.
 - Analyze: the `retrieve_step` (inserted into the LangGraph flow) populates `state['retrieved_docs']` by selecting top-K documents either from BM25 (using `state['ingested_docs']`) or from FAISS.
-The `AnalysisAgent` consumes these serialized documents and runs heuristics and optional LLM reasoning to detect 'deal-ish' signals (merger/acquisition keywords, filings signals, etc.).
+The `DealAnalyzer` consumes these serialized documents and runs heuristics and optional LLM reasoning to detect "deal-ish" signals (merger/acquisition keywords, filings signals, etc.).
-- Report: `ReportAgent` consolidates findings into structured JSON and a human-readable text summary, and the API exposes endpoints to trigger runs and fetch the latest report.
+- Report: `ReportGenerator` consolidates findings into structured JSON and a human-readable text summary, and the API exposes endpoints to trigger runs and fetch the latest report.

 Key technologies and libraries used:

-- Orchestration: LangGraph StateGraph for wiring agent steps and managing execution flows.
+- Orchestration: LangGraph StateGraph for wiring pipeline steps and managing execution flows.
 The orchestrator now includes an explicit `retrieve` node.
 - Document model: LangChain `Document` objects carry text + normalized metadata.
 - Retriever modes:
 	- BM25 via `langchain_community.retrievers.BM25Retriever` (default, no heavy downloads).